Visualize your network and solve problems faster with network mapping software

 Is your network spread across multiple locations?
 A favorite feature for many Intermapper users is that an Intermapper map can be superimposed on the background of the Google Earth application.
 This makes it easy for non-technicians to view the network status at every location with an attractive backdrop in the Google Earth window.

 - Your network equipment is represented by color-coded icons

 - Links between devices are shown as lines interconnecting the equipment

 - Status windows for each of these items are displayed when you click on them

 - Each Intermapper map is represented as a “Place” in Google Earth

 See Layer 2 and 3 Connections

-It has always been challenging for network professionals to reliably document where equipment is connected to a switch given the growing use of wireless devices and VLANs.
-Intermapper combines information gained from Layer 2 and 3 to give you the confidence that your map is accurate.
+It has always been challenging for network professionals to reliably document where equipment is connected to a switch.
+This is all the more true given the growing use of wireless devices and VLANs.
+Intermapper combines information gained from Layer 2 and 3 to give you the confidence that your network map is accurate.

-Intermapper’s Layer 2 module enables easy auto-discovery and connection of devices to the correct switch port, giving you a granular view of your network connections and enabling significant improvements in network management.
+Intermapper’s Layer 2 module enables easy auto-discovery and connection of devices to the correct switch port, giving you a granular view of your network connections.
+It's also much easier to manage your network technology.